 Recognized by Deloitte as one of Canada's 50 Best Managed Companies, Lemay is also a leader among integrated design firms.
 Lemay—one of Canada's most-awarded firms— creates distinctive projects of all scales and complexities.
-In recent years, Lemay has been the driving force behind several landmark projects that have garnered attention here and abroad, most notably the New City of El-Menia in Algeria, the STM Stinson transport centre, the Place d'Armes, the Montréal–Pierre Elliott Trudeau International Airport, the Mount Stephen Hotel Complex, the Astral Head Office and the Centre Bell (in consortium).
+In recent years, Lemay has been the driving force behind several landmark projects that have garnered attention here and abroad, most notably the New City of El-Menia in Algeria, the STM Stinson transport center, the Place d'Armes, the Montréal–Pierre Elliott Trudeau International Airport, the Mount Stephen Hotel Complex, the Astral Head Office and the Centre Bell (in a consortium).

 Christian Bernard is an architect and studio leader, he has more than 35 years of experience as a project manager, a fact that has given him a great reputation in Quebec.
 The quality of the projects led by the architect has stood out with dozens of awards and accolades, including two awards for excellence in architecture from l'Ordre des architects du Québec.

 Carlo Peirolo is one of the associated architects, he graduated from Laval University in 1987.
 His final degree project was awarded a mention of excellence, considered among the best students in his class.
 Since 1989, he has been named a finalist 16 times and has won a Certificate of Recognition from the Québec City Planning Commission five times, which aims to recognize excellence in architecture in the Old Capital.

 Patrice LaRochelle, is one of the associated architects, has extensive experience as a project manager specializing in negotiation, drafting of contractual documents and dispute prevention.
 Since 2004, when Atelier 21 was created, Patrice LaRochelle has worked as the chief architect of important projects for the firm.